IS CGC WORTH IT?

 IS CGC WORTH THE EFFORT?

 In addition to the financial aspect of deciding if CGC grading is worth it for you, there’s also some effort you have to put into the whole process.

 Now it’s not a terrible amount of effort, but enough that you should be aware of what you’ll need to do prior to submitting your comic books to CGC.

 The first thing you need to do is either become a member of CGC or locate a trusted 3rd party to submit your comics on your behalf.
 If you don’t do either of these things, then your only option is to wait for CGC to attend at a comic con in your neighborhood and personally drop them off there.

 Now, once you are a member — or have located a reputable 3rd party to submit for you — you have to prepare your actual submission.
 For me this includes a final visual inspection of each comic I plan on submitting just to make sure that I didn’t overlook anything on the comic that might prevent it from getting the best grade possible.

 Once I’ve finalized my CGC candidates, then I go to CGC’s website and fire up their trusty online submission form.
-The new online form is pretty simple to use, and is light years ahead for the old (but still available) pdf form that you fill out by hand.
+The new and improved online form is pretty simple to use, and is light years ahead for the old (but still available) pdf form that you fill out by hand.